 Activity direction

-MUSIC ENVIRONMENTS - BASICS
+MUSIC ENVIRONMENTS

 Introduction

-The Musical environments are the creative modules of MC.
+The Musical environments (MEs) are the creative modules of MC.
 Each ME is a stand-alone program, which is loaded and started by the MC.
 Once running, the ME communicates with the MC through APIs.
 The APIs are in principle common to all MEs, though some may have additional parameters specific to the ME.

 The MEs receive OSC data streams, generated by the TM, and process them to create the designated audio output.
 The data streams are based on a Movement Alphabet (MA) which provides a standardized movement-to-data formula.